info

 Stadtführung vor Historiensäule am Görresplatz.
 Menschengruppe hört dem Stadtführer zu. ©

-Experience Koblenz
+Experience Koblenz as a History Lover

-The history column at Josef-Görres-Platz describes the history of the city of Koblenz literally from bottom to top.
+The history column at Josef-Görres-Platz literally describes the history of the city of Koblenz from bottom to top.
 Starting at the bottom, for example, you can see the so-called "Roman fort settlement" - translated, it describes the Romans in their boats who brought wine to Europe.

 The Eye Roller